Brussels Airlines 'flight to nowhere': How much does it cost for a plane not to land?

 The airline, which is part of the Star Alliance network, must pay each passenger €600 ($683) for the inconvenience, as well as put them up in hotels for the night and give meal vouchers.

-But that's not all.
+"Due to a human error; this plane was wrongly assigned to the IAD flight.
+Unfortunately, this was only noticed when the aircraft was already 4 hours away from Brussels.

+Communication on board was very transparent and upon arrival all passengers were taken care of in terms of overnight stay and rebooking on other flights.
+We sincerely apologize for the big inconvenience this has caused for our guests on board."

 As the One Mile At A Time blog notes, Brussels Airlines will have to add in the cost of rebooking everyone and juggling around the crew so they don't go over their maximum time allowances, meaning they could be looking at somewhere in the ballpark of €500,000 ($569,000).
 "This is a costly move on Brussels Airlines' part," Scott Keyes, founder of the Scott's Cheap Flights website and newsletter, tells CNN Travel.
 He also notes that Brussels Airlines has one of the worst on-time rankings in Europe.

 Keyes advises that travelers who find themselves in a situation like this do as much as they can to know their rights.